-Two more uses the auto industry has for high performance plastics include:
+Two more uses the auto industry has for high-performance plastics include:

-- Plastic doesn’t corrode like metal cans.
+- Plastic doesn’t corrode like metal or alloys.

-What Processes Are Used To Mold Plastic?
+What Processes Are Used To Mold Plastic in Medical equipment?

 Extrusion blow molding is one of several ways used to mold plastic to the shape needed for its function.
 Extrusion blow molding is the process used for making all of the plastic bottles our world couldn’t do without and is also commonly used to produce plastics such as PVC.
 Three more ways plastic is molded for today’s needs are: